Gabriella Abutbol Flaunts Busty Chest In A Skimpy Blue Top & Unzipped Jeans

 "OBSESSED W YOU," a third comment read.

-“Magnificent,” fourth user declared.
+"Magnificent," a fourth user declared.

-The model doesn’t appear to be shy when it comes to showing off her fit figure in her online snaps.
-She’s often seen rocking revealing clothing that highlights her body.
+The model doesn't appear to be shy when it comes to showing off her fit figure in her online snaps.
+She often rocks revealing clothing that highlights her body.

-As previously reported by The Inquisitr, Gabriella recently dropped the jaws of her followers when she opted for a white shirt and a pair of teeny black panties while lounging outdoors.
+As reported by The Inquisitr, Gabriella recently dropped the jaws of her followers when she wore a white shirt and a pair of tiny black panties while lounging outdoors.
 To date, that post has racked up more than 92,000 likes and over 500 comments.